usefulalgorithm/usefulalgorithm/README.md

 - _Intrinsic Rhythm_, by Perila
 - _Seven Reorganisations_, by Beatrice Dillon, Explore Ensemble
 - _Mahōgakkō_, by Hakushi Hasegawa
+- _Endlessness_, by Nala Sinephro
 - _Leave Another Day_, by Milan W.
-- _Endlessness_, by Nala Sinephro
 - _sentiment_, by claire rousay
 - _Damaged_, by Ghost Dubs
 - _Inorganic Rites_, by Krallice
 - _Naya_, by Dawuna
 - _False 02_, by Selfsame
 - _A Soft and Gatherable Star_, by Jabu
-- _Strange Meridians_, by upsammy
 - _Palookaville_, by Serengeti
 - _In Full Effect_, by Tim Reaper, Kloke
 - _Great Doubt_, by Astrid Sonne